Updated on May 20th, 2021 // by Katie Griffin

 Your birth plan will be well-received when you write it in a way that speaks to your audience — busy nurses, doctors, and midwives.
 Try to keep your birth plan to just one page.
 In doing so, include only the points of care that are most important to you.
 Be sure to use terms that reflect that you are flexible and well-educated.
 For example, “Assuming the baby is doing well, I ask for only intermittent fetal monitoring during labor.”
 This approach is much more likely to be well-received than, “Under no circumstances will I accept continuous fetal monitoring during labor.”

 Natural Hospital Childbirth Tip #7: Hire a doula.

 A doula is a trained labor assistant.
 She can provide emotional and physical support for you and your partner during birth.
 Studies have found that women who receive continuous, one-on-one support during labor are more likely to have a vaginal birth that starts without intervention.
 Additionally, they are also less likely to use pain medication in labor and less likely to have a cesarean (3).
 A doula will work in conjunction with your birth partner (spouse, friend, partner) to help give you the best chance for a safe and positive natural birth.

-Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
-Enroll today in our free online childbirth class and start preparing for your natural birth!
+Kopa Birth’s online birthing classes allow you to prepare for natural childbirth in the comfort of your own home, 24/7.
+Enroll today in our free online childbirth class to learn more about preparing for natural childbirth.

-(3) Hodnett ED, Gates S, Hofmeyr GJ, Sakala C. Continuous support for women during childbirth.
+- Hodnett ED, Gates S, Hofmeyr GJ, Sakala C. Continuous support for women during childbirth.
 Cochrane Database of Systematic Reviews 2013, Issue 7.
 Art.
 No.: CD003766.
 DOI: 10.1002/14651858.CD003766.pub5.